uyamazak/hc-pdf-server/README.md

 ## New features compared to hcep-pdf-server

 - Writing in TypeScript
-- Use Fasity https://www.fastify.io/ for speed
+- Use Fasity https://www.fastify.io/ instead of Express for native TypeScript support and speed
 - Use alpine for less image size in Docker
 - You can Change User Agent and Accept Language etc with env
 - Bearer token authorization Support